The area or depression on the inside of a bivalve shell where the foot muscle was attached.

 A raised hardened part on a shell.

-The depression in a coral skeleton that houses the polyp.
+The depression or extension in a coral skeleton that houses the polyp.

 Lattice-like; e.g., radial ribs crossed by concentric ribs.